glurp/dynamicReverseProxy/README.md

 <IP backend2>   <ID equipmement2>
  . . . .
 ```
-**D)** basic DNS in Debian distrubution can expose this liste, for nginx usage.
+**D)** basic DNS in Debian distribution can expose this list, for nginx usage.

-**E1)** Http: Nginx find Id Equipment in the body of each request, and replace FDQN by the ID of the equipement, in the current URL
+**E1)** Http: Nginx find Id Equipment in the body of each request, and replace FDQN by the ID of the equipement, in the current URL.

-**E2)** WS: Nginx find Id Equipment in the URI  each request, and replace FDQN by the ID of the equipement, in the current URL
+**E2)** WS: Nginx find Id Equipment in the URI  each request, and replace FDQN by the ID of the equipement, in the current URL.

+**F**) Id equipement arre mappind to IP-backend, when Nginx incoke the local DND indicated.

 That's it !